buritbest123/BeXpert-Website/readme.md

 ## Homepage

-The homepage (`index.html`) provides information about the website and links to other pages, including Search, About Us, How To, Login, and Register.
+The homepage (`index.html and index.css`) provides information about the website and links to other pages, including Search, About Us, How To, Login, and Register.

 ## Search Page